dhan4043/haskell-profile/index.md

 ::: { .resume }
 ## Education
 ::: { .education }
+University of Maryland, College Park
-BA in Computer Science with a minor in Sustainability @ the University of Maryland
+Bachelor of Science in Computer Science
+Minor in Sustainability Studies
+August 2021 - May 2025
+3.81 GPA
 :::
 ## Experience
 ::: { .timeline }